Farnham Maxwell Lyte

-Farnham Maxwell-Lyte FRSC (sometimes Farnham Maxwell Lyte) (10 January 1828 – 4 March 1906) was an English chemist and the pioneer of a number of techniques in photographic processing.
+Farnham Maxwell Lyte FRSC (10 January 1828 – 4 March 1906), sometimes Maxwell Farnham Lyte, and after his death often called Maxwell-Lyte, was an English chemist and the pioneer of a number of techniques in photographic processing.
 As a photographer he is known for his views of the French Pyrenees.

 Early life

-Maxwell-Lyte was born on 10 January 1828 in Brixham, Devon, the fifth and last child of Henry Francis Lyte (the author of "Abide with Me") and Anne Maxwell.
-In 1851, he married Eleanora Julia Bolton (1828–1896), daughter of Cornelius H. Bolton, of Faithlegg, County Waterford, with whom he had five children.
-His son Cecil Henry Maxwell-Lyte married Hon.
-Mary Lucy Agnes Stourton, daughter of Alfred Joseph Stourton, 24th Baron Segrave and Mary Margaret Corbally, on 4 October 1894.
+Lyte was born on 10 January 1828 in Brixham, Devon, the fifth and last child of Henry Francis Lyte (the author of "Abide with Me") and Anne Maxwell.

-Maxwell-Lyte was 16 when he first came across photography, hearing the news of William Henry Fox Talbot's invention of the calotype.
-In 1846, he entered Christ's College, Cambridge, where he graduated BA in chemical engineering in 1851 and MA in 1863.
-On leaving Cambridge he became a mining engineer and was an Associate of the Society of Civil Engineers and a Fellow of the Chemical Society.
+Lyte was sixteen when he first came across photography, hearing the news of William Henry Fox Talbot's invention of the calotype.
+In 1846, as F. M. Lyte, he entered Christ's College, Cambridge, where he graduated BA in chemical engineering in 1851, promoted to MA in 1863.
+On leaving Cambridge, the young Lyte became a mining engineer and was an Associate of the Society of Civil Engineers and a Fellow of the Chemical Society.

 Photography

-In 1853, he travelled to Luz-Saint-Sauveur in the Pyrenees on account of his bad health and in 1856 his family joined him.
-He settled in Pau, and frequented an English circle where he met a group of photographers including John Stewart, Jean-Jacques Heilmann, Pierre Langlumé and Louis Désiré Blanquart-Evrard, who were known as the "Group of Pau".
+In 1853, Lyte travelled to Luz-Saint-Sauveur in the Pyrenees on account of his bad health, and in 1856 his family joined him there.
+He settled in Pau and frequented an English circle, in which he met a group of photographers including John Stewart, Jean-Jacques Heilmann, Pierre Langlumé, and Louis Désiré Blanquart-Evrard, who were known as the "Group of Pau".
 He lived in France from 1853 until 1880.
-In 1854, he was one of the founders of the Société française de photographie and he was also an Honorary Fellow of the Royal Photographic Society.
+In 1854, he was one of the founders of the Société française de photographie and also became an Honorary Fellow of the Royal Photographic Society.